 Amendments C50 and C110 implemented the Greater Shepparton Heritage Study Stage II and the Greater Shepparton Heritage Study Stage IIB in the Greater Shepparton Planning Scheme (Planning Scheme) in 2007 and 2013.

 Amendment C205 seeks to give effect to the findings and recommendations of the amalgamated Draft Study in the Planning Scheme.
 The Study consolidates and updates the recommendations of three heritage studies prepared from 2004-2017 into one document.

 The exhibition period commenced on Thursday, 13 June 2019 and concluded on Monday, 26 August 2019.
 All land owners and occupiers of land were notified about the Amendment process and how they can make a submission to Amendment C205.

-A Directions Hearing is set to be undertaken on Friday, 18 October 2019 at Council offices at 90 Welsford Street,
+A Directions Hearing was held on Friday, 18 October 2019 at Council offices at 90 Welsford Street, Shepparton.

 Download the Study